codepath/android_guides/ActiveAndroid-Guide.md

 > Question: Is it possible to do joins with ActiveAndroid?

-Joins are done using the query language AA provides: https://github.com/pardom/ActiveAndroid/blob/master/src/com/activeandroid/query/From.java read more here: https://github.com/pardom/ActiveAndroid/wiki/Querying-the-database
+Joins are done using the query language AA provides in the [From class](https://github.com/pardom/ActiveAndroid/blob/master/src/com/activeandroid/query/From.java).
+You can read more here on the [Querying the Database docs](https://github.com/pardom/ActiveAndroid/wiki/Querying-the-database)

 > Question: What are the best practices when interacting with the sqlite in Android, is ORM/DAO the way to go?